RedGreenBlue09/WFAv7_Installer/README.md

 ### Notes
   * This is not a software, this is a set of programs that combined to make the installation easier.
   * Editing the files or folders may cause damage to the intaller.
-  * If you use Reset Phone feature on Windows Phone, it will delete Windows 10 for ARMv7.
+  * On Spec A devices, using Reset Phone feature on Windows Phone will delete Windows 10 for ARMv7.
-  * UPDATE WINDOWS PHONE WILL BREAK WINDOWS 10'S BOOT OR IT MAY BRICK YOUR PHONE.
+  * UPDATING WINDOWS PHONE WILL BREAK WINDOWS 10'S BOOT OR IT MAY BRICK YOUR PHONE.
     If you accidentally updated, reboot to mass storage mode, run Tools.bat and choose Fix Update tool to fix BCD (not tested).
 ### Downloads